BlueCutOfficial/css-modules-to-scoped-css/README.md

 ember-css-modules is designed to rename class selectors.
 It doesn't rename tag selectors like `div`, `p`, `img`, `a`... even when they are defined in the CSS module of a component.
 These selectors are bundled as is in the final style and therefore the style applies globally.
 In that way, using tag selectors in components when using ember-css-modules requires caution.

-ember-scoped-css is a bit more intuitive on that field.
+ember-scoped-css is a bit more intuitive on that front.
 The tag selectors are no longer global but scoped.
 When these selectors are used in the component's CSS, a class named after the `sha` is added to the corresponding DOM elements, and the syntax `selector.sha` is used CSS-side to scope the style only to the component.
-This way, tag selectors behave just like any class selector, which can bring clearness to the CSS module.
+This way, tag selectors behave just like any class selector, which can bring clarity to the CSS module.

 ```html
 <!-- Final DOM -->